About Learning Paths

-A Learning Path is a set of various learning goals, where the user progress is tracked and displayed in various parts of Valamis.
+A learning path is a set of various learning goals, where the user progress is tracked and displayed in various parts of Valamis.

-The main view has four tabs:
+The main view has five tabs:

 - All learning paths - shows all of the learning paths in the chosen scope (all courses or one course)

 - Created by me - the list of the paths created by you

 - My learning paths - the list of the paths that you have joined

 - Available learning paths - the paths that you've joined and those that are available for you for joining

 - Inactive learning paths - deactivated learning paths, that are no longer available for completion, but not deleted.

 You can filter learning paths by category, course, and language.
 In the Actions menu of a learning path, you can do the following: